linkml/linkml/docs/faq/modeling.md

 This has the advantage of keeping human-friendly nomenclature in the appropriate places without specifying redundant computer names and human names

-However, the autotmatic translation can be confusing, so some schemas opt to follow standard naming conventions in the schema:
+However, the automatic translation can be confusing, so some schemas opt to follow standard naming conventions in the schema:

 ```yaml
 default_prefix: my_schema